rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part02/README.md

 }
 ````

 Note also that `competition` `uses gameapi.GameProvider` and `uses gameapi.TournamentType`.
-The module that discovers and loads service providers must contain this directive in its declaration. `uses` is necessary as the `ServiceLoader` needs reflection access.
+The module that discovers and loads service providers must contain this directive in its declaration.
+This helps to locate providers and ensure they will execute reliably during run time.

-The `ServiceLoader` is invoked in both factories (`Factory` used to get the `GameProvider` and `TournamentFactory` used to get the `TournamentType`).
+The `ServiceLoader` is invoked in both factories ([`Factory`](https://github.com/rysharprules/Java-SE11-Upgrade-Exam/blob/master/src/ocp/study/part02/game/src/competition/game/Factory.java) used to get the `GameProvider` and [`TournamentFactory`](https://github.com/rysharprules/Java-SE11-Upgrade-Exam/blob/master/src/ocp/study/part02/game/src/competition/game/TournamentFactory.java) used to get the `TournamentType`).

 Let's look at `Factory.getProvider(...)` first.
 This is called indirectly when `Main` calls `Factory.createTeam(...)`.